sergiofontes/lean-bem/README.md

 - Rely in a code formatting standard to make them consistent.
   - Lean BEM suggests @mdo's [Code Guide](http://codeguide.co/#css-syntax).
 - Avoid too much use of compound words.
 Instead of `super-long-block-name`, use `block-name`.
 Preferably, `block`.
+- Avoid much class nesting in CSS.
+  - Try to stick with two levels of depth.
+Eg., `.button .icon_download {…}`.
 - Prefer composition of classes instead of inheritance.
 This keeps the code uncoupled and flexible.

 ## Blocks inside blocks